Why selling to CFOs requires a different playbook

 Identify, prioritize, and align these stakeholders before the final review.

-Identify Who Influences the CFO
+Identify who influences the CFO

 Identify who influences the CFO: direct reports, executive assistants, chiefs of staff, FP&A analysts, IT and security teams, and procurement.
 Each stakeholder can accelerate or block the deal.
 Research these relationships through social media, local contacts, and network intelligence.